 Dog-friendly travel guides can be a great place to start when you’re thinking about taking a trip with your dog.
 If you’re headed to “The North Star State”, use this Minnesota dog-friendly travel guide to start your research and plan a trip both you and your dog can enjoy together:

-3 Dog-Friendly Attractions in Minnesota
+3 Dog-Friendly Activities in Minnesota

 You don’t want to spend all of your time in the car or in your hotel room.
 And, even if you have a dog-friendly hotel room where you can leave your dog unattended, it’s not fun for you or your dog to leave them cooped up while you explore.
 Instead, add dog-friendly attractions to your trip itinerary and explore together.
-Here are a few dog-friendly attractions in Minnesota to consider for your trip:
+Here are a few dog-friendly activities in Minnesota to consider for your trip: